Jsntoliver/HOTOSMProject/README.md

 After this convert your gpx files into mbtiles using the convert.sh file in the project.

-Just edit where the files are locatd and where they should be stored.
+Just edit where the files are located and where they should be stored.
 I usually move them to where the ./tippecanoe executable is located.

 Then, just run ./convert.sh.